10 things on prep basketball: Claytons lead Fort Dodge, Mason City and Cedar Falls get big wins

 Cedar Falls beat Cedar Rapids Kennedy, 67-62, on Tuesday.
 Since the last Class 4A AP Poll was released on Dec.
 19, both of the top-ranked teams have lost.
 (Recall: Iowa City West lost to Cedar Rapids Prairie, 80-71, just before the holiday break.)

-It does beg the question: Does anybody want to be No. 1 in 4A?
-When the new poll gets released next week, it shouldn’t surprise anybody to see Sioux City East or even Council Bluffs Lincoln, both unbeatens, near the top.
+It does raise the question: Does anybody want to be No. 1 in 4A?
+When the new poll gets released next week, it shouldn’t surprise anybody to see Sioux City East or even Council Bluffs Lincoln — both unbeatens — near the top.
 The Trojans have a case to back up there, too.

-As of now, only three 4A teams remain unbeaten — Sioux City East, CB Lincoln and Lewis Central — and, even more, all of them will play each other at some point in the second half of this season.
+As of now, only two 4A teams remain unbeaten — Sioux City East and CB Lincoln — and they play each other on Jan.
+10 and Jan.
+31.

 4. Tuesday’s sharpshooters